MetroPictures/MPCore/README.md

 ### Setup

+With a clean RPi, check out [these notes](https://github.com/MetroPictures/MPCore/blob/master/rpi_configuration.md) to configure everything on the hardware.
+Then you're ready to install this software.

 After cloning, run `git submodule update --init --recursive`.
 Then create your config file.
 From the root directory run `python core/setup.py`.
 Make sure your soundcard works.
 Then reboot with `sudo reboot`.
 From then on, redis and pigpio will start automatically.

 ### Usage